UoB-COMSM0166/2026-group-27/README.md

 # Evaluation

 The evaluation for 'Lost in Bristol' followed an iterative design approach.
-This meant testing the prototype early so we could catch technical bugs and navigation issues before finalizing the game.
-We used a Mixed-Methods strategy, combining numerical data from the 'System Usability Scale (SUS)' and NASA TLX with verbal feedback from 'Think Aloud' sessions.
+This meant testing the prototype early so we could catch technical bugs and navigation issues before finalising the game.
+We used a Mixed-Methods strategy, combining numerical data from the System Usability Scale (SUS) and NASA TLX with verbal feedback from Think Aloud sessions.
 This gave us a full picture of not just if users could finish the tasks but how they felt while doing so.

 ## 1. Qualitative Evaluation: Think Aloud
-During the 'Think Aloud' sessions, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and looking for core objectives such as important items and the exit.
+During the Think Aloud sessions, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and looking for core objectives such as important items and the exit.

 Although the game did not yet include the final Bristol-themed characters or visuals, this stage of testing intentionally allowed us to focus on evaluating the core gameplay mechanics and overall usability.
 This ensured that we could identify issues related to navigation, controls and play understanding without the influence of visual or narrative features.